microsoft/MCW-Securing-Azure-IoT-solutions/Hands-on lab/HOL step-by step - Securing the IoT end-to-end.md

 Duration: 30 minutes

 In this exercise you will install the Azure IoT Edge agent on your IoT device and then register the new device with your IoT Hub.
+Note that you can download Ubuntu iotedge pre-installed virtual machine images in the Azure Marketplace.

 ### Task 1: Install IoT Edge

-1. Run the following command:
+1. Switch back to your device SSH window, run the following command:

 >**Note**: Change the ubuntu version "os_version" as appropriate (`16.04` vs `18.04`).
 You can get your version by running `lsb_release -a`.